pjh5474/CRA-RBM-Assistant/README.md

 - Checklist generation is based on predefined rules and templates in the MVP version.
 - This project includes a simplified trigger-based audit-like log for data change traceability, but it is not a validated audit trail.
 - This project does not implement validated clinical trial system requirements such as electronic signature, system validation, or 21 CFR Part 11 compliance.
+- Supabase Auth is used to protect study import, but user-level row ownership and RLS-based multi-tenant data isolation are not implemented in the current MVP.
+- Imported study data and generated demo operational data are shared in the current demo database.

-## 10. Future Improvements
+## 11. Future Improvements

 Planned improvements include:

-- Activity log frontend page with oldData/newData comparison
 - n8n-based high-risk site alert workflow
 - Protocol PDF upload and parsing
 - Protocol amendment comparison
-- ICF version control check
 - Delegation log and training log consistency check
+- CSV upload for site monitoring metrics
+- CSV upload for essential document trackers
+- Manual edit pages for deviations, documents, and ICF records
+- Export monitoring report draft as PDF or Markdown
 - LLM-assisted protocol summarization and CRA checklist generation
 - LLM-assisted monitoring focus area generation from imported public study data
+- User-level row ownership and RLS-based multi-tenant access control
 - Deployment with production environment configuration

-## 11. Current MVP Status
+## 12. Current MVP Status

 The current MVP includes: